AntoniVeznev/User-Management-Application/README.md

 # User-Management-Application

 This program is based on Java language.
 It is developed with Spring Boot and Maven.
 For Database I use MySQL.
-I wrote some //TODO: above every endpoint in the Rest-Controller so you can easyly get my idea.
-I know that it is not a good practise to leave TODO: in the code and to post my passwords and usernames at Github ... but yeah.
 I hope you will like my App.
 I am still learning REST API-s so there is a room for improvement.

 ## Installation: